off-by-some/contrakit/docs/paper/axioms/axioms.md

 # Grouping holds: True
 ```

-**This is what we saw in the example, perspective as the substance of contradiction.** Axiom A4 formalizes this by making $K$ insensitive to repetition or bookkeeping.
-Only the unique patterns of contextual incompatibility matter.
+**This is what we saw in the example—perspective as the substance of contradiction.** Axiom A4 formalizes this by making $K$ insensitive to repetition or bookkeeping—only the unique patterns of contextual incompatibility matter.

 Whether Nancy states her observation once or ten times, her disagreement with Dylan remains the same.
-Repeating a context doesn’t generate new evidence, and splitting it through public coin flips doesn’t change what can be jointly satisfied.
-The contradiction isn’t about how many times a perspective is reported—it’s about the existence of distinct, irreconcilable perspectives.
+Repeating a context doesn't generate new evidence—and splitting it through public coin flips doesn't change what can be jointly satisfied.

+The contradiction isn't about how many times a perspective is reported—it's about the existence of distinct, irreconcilable perspectives.

 **Without A4**, frequency—not structure—would drive contradiction (App B.3.6).
-We’d effectively agree that the loudest voice is the most valid perspective.
+We'd effectively agree that the loudest voice is the most valid perspective.

+And finally, we come to composition.

 ------